nortikin/sverchok/docs/Unit_01/lesson_03.rst

 **What do we know about Grids?**

 For simplicity let's take a subdivided ``Plane`` as our template.
-We know it's flat and therefore the 3rd dimension (z) will be constant.
+We know it's flat and therefore the 3rd dimension (``z``) will be constant.
 We will allow for ``x`` and ``y`` to be divided separately, this is a little bit more interesting.

 .. image:: https://cloud.githubusercontent.com/assets/619340/5506680/c59524c6-879c-11e4-8f64-53e4b83b05a8.png

 **Where to start?**

 Starting out we often use a notepad (yes, actual paper -- or blender Greasepencil etc) to draw a simplified version of what we want to accomplish.
-On a drawing we can easily name and point to properties, see relationships, and even solve problems in advance.
+On a drawing we can easily name and point to properties, see relationships, and even solve problems in advance of writing code or adding nodes to the node tree.

 I chose a Grid because it has only a few properties: